gregory-ledenev/java-class-extension/doc/expressions.md

 String employeeName = (String) context.getExpressionValue("departments[0].employees[0].name");
 ```

-2. **Combine with a business interface:**
+#### Extending a Business Interface with `ExpressionContext`
 For a more integrated approach, you can create a new interface that extends both your custom business interface and
 `ExpressionContext`.
 This combines the standard methods of your object with the power of expression evaluation.

 First, define an interface that inherits from both:

 ```java
 interface OrganizationInterfaceEx extends OrganizationInterface, ExpressionContext {